oat-sa/taohub-articles/forge/QTI-in-TAO.md

 ### Item appearance

 Standard QTI 2.1 allows a subset of xhtml that can help you define the structure of text contents within your item.
 For example, you can create paragraph, align left, align right or justify your texts.
-You have also some other common format options like blod, italic etc.<br/>
+You have also some other common format options like bold, italic etc.<br/>

 Finally, you can upload your own css to customize the appearance of your item.